hartwigmedical/hmftools/sv-linx/README.md

 3. Breakends with a single link possibility
 4. Links with highest matching ploidy status (MATCHED > OVERLAPPING_PLOIDY_RANGE > NO_OVERLAP)
 5. Adjacent links
-6. igher ploidy links (allowing for 0.5 abs and 15% threshold)
+6. Higher ploidy links (allowing for 0.5 abs and 15% threshold)
 7. Shortest link

 For uniform ploidy clusters, only rules 1, 3,5 & 7 are considered in the prioritisation of links.